A textured polar phase in strained SrTiO3

-In this work, we applied uniaxial strain at cryogenic temperatures to tune quantum-paraelectric \sto toward its reported ferroelectric phase\cite{Xu2020,Li2025}, and probed the mesoscopic polar excitations in the system using ultrafast x-ray scattering at the Bernina instrument of the SwissFEL facility\cite{Prat2020}.
-A single-cycle terahertz (THz) pump pulse resonantly excited the soft polar modes of \sto, followed by a femtosecond hard x-ray diffraction and diffuse scattering probe, as shown in Fig.~\ref{fig1}B\cite{methods}.
-In previous work, we demonstrated that this technique is uniquely sensitive to collective \textit{polar} modes, enabling direct mapping of their energy dispersion with exceptional wavevector and energy resolution\cite{Orenstein2025}.
+We applied uniaxial strain at cryogenic temperatures to tune quantum-paraelectric \sto toward its polar phase.
+To properly identify this phase, we probed the mesoscopic polar excitations in the system using ultrafast x-ray scattering at the Bernina instrument of the SwissFEL facility\cite{Prat2020}.
+A single-cycle terahertz (THz) pump pulse resonantly excited the soft polar modes of \sto, followed by a femtosecond hard x-ray diffraction and diffuse scattering probe, as shown in Fig.~\ref{fig2}a\cite{methods}.
+This technique is uniquely sensitive to collective \textit{polar} modes, enabling direct mapping of their energy dispersion with exceptional wavevector and energy resolution\cite{Orenstein2025}.
+When combined with strain tuning as we show here, the collective modes provide a way to identify the microscopic nature of the transition.
 Importantly, the THz pulse does not induce a phase transformation, rather it excites the polar modes coherently in the linear response regime\cite{Orenstein2025}.
 Therefore, the collective modes observed are those near the ground state of the system.
-When combined with strain tuning as we show here, this approach provides access to the polarization landscape of the phase transition in strained \sto, allowing us to distinguish the polar phases presented in Fig.~\ref{fig1}A.